nsmryan/itscomputersciencetime.com/inwork/2020-11-01-Scripting-C-Programs.md

 ## Desirements

-To try to get at what I really want here.
+I will try to get at what I really want here.

-I want to have a 'preferred' set of tools for when I have control over my environment, while being flexible between projects where I have only partial control.
+I want to have a 'preferred' set of tools for when I have control over my software choices, while being flexible between projects where I have only partial control.
+This means that I should be able to throw away all or parts of my work when it is not applicable- it cannot be completely monolithic.

 I want to talk to hardware directly, to encode binary protocols, use 3rd party hardware and APIs, and talk the native language of my own embedded devices (C).

 I want to make GUIs and command line tools, sometimes short running, sometimes long running.
 Sometimes these need to do some statistics, create various images, and provide live 'quicklook' visuals.

+I want to be able to do some level of scripting for my systems.
+Ideally the scripts would be simple and the whole system wouldn't require much in the way of deployment or dependencies.

 I want to be able to add pieces to these systems, and yet to have it